-Lincoln Street Exit Color A: beams, underside of freeway deck, and panels that have not been tagged may be left natural concrete color.
-For tagged panels use Color B. If Color B is used, all visually contiguous panels should be colored.
-Color B: all columns except "accent columns" - may color up to ten feet or as needed for graffiti control.
+Lincoln Street Exit

+Color A: beams, underside of freeway deck, abutment walls and panels that have not been tagged may be left natural concrete color.
+For tagged panels use Color B or Washington Gray.
+All visually contiguous panels must be stained the same color.

+Color C: wall base and Jersey barriers.
+If it is necessary to paint CMU vertical dividers, all visually contiguous dividers should be painted (otherwise leave natural color).

+Color D: first row of columns ("accent columns") on either side of Lincoln and other exit/entrance ramp streets - colored full height of columns.

+Color E: all columns except "accent columns" - may color up to ten feet or as needed for graffiti control.
 In the future, these columns should also be colored to full height as resources allow.
-Color C: wall base & Jersey barriers Color D: first row of columns ("accent columns") on either side of Lincoln and other exit/entrance ramp streets - colored full height of columns
+If Washington Gray is chosen, it must be applied to all columns between bordering streets.

-Example of adjacent private property owners electing to coordinate with the adopted color scheme.
-Color C: building base.
+electing to coordinate with the adopted color scheme.